Ethiopia – Dec 21-Jan 7, 2023

 Gondar previously served as the capital of the Ethiopian Empire.
 The city holds the remains of several royal castles, including those in the Fasil Ghebbi UNESCO World Heritage Site for which Gondar has been called the “Camelot of Africa”.

 History.
-Until the 16th century, the Solomonic Emperors of Ethiopia usually had no fixed capital town, but instead lived in tents in temporary royal camps as they moved around their realms while their family, bodyguard and retinue devoured surplus crops and cut down nearby trees for firewood.
+Until the 16th century, the Solomonic Emperors of Ethiopia usually had no fixed capital town and lived in tents in temporary royal camps as they moved around their realms while their family, bodyguard and retinue devoured surplus crops and cut down nearby trees for firewood.
 One exception to this rule was Debre Berhan, founded by Zara Yaqob in 1456; Tegulet in Shewa was also essentially the capital during the first century of Solomonic rule.
-Gondar was founded by Emperor Fasilides around the year 1635, and grew as an agricultural and market town.
+Gondar was founded by Emperor Fasilides around 1635 and grew as an agricultural and market town.
 The emperor also built a total of seven churches; the first two, Fit Mikael and Fit Abbo, were built to end local epidemics.
 The five emperors who followed him also built their palaces in the town.

-The town served as Ethiopia’s capital until Tewodros II moved the Imperial capital to Debra Tabor in 1856, and Gondar becoming a “city of Priests”; Tewodros II plundered and burnt the city in 1864, then devastated it again in December, 1866.
-Abdallahi ibn Muhammad sacked Gondar when he invaded Ethiopia June 1887 and was ravaged by Sudanese invaders that set fire to almost every one of the city’s churches.
+The town served as Ethiopia’s capital until Tewodros II moved the Imperial capital to Debra Tabor in 1856, and Gondar became a “city of Priests”; Tewodros II plundered and burnt the city in 1864, then devastated it again in December 1866.
+Abdallahi ibn Muhammad sacked Gondar when he invaded Ethiopia in June 1887 and was ravaged by Sudanese invaders who set fire to almost every one of the city’s churches.
 Lastly, it was bombed by the British trying to clear out Fascist Italians during WWII.

-The modern city of Gondar is popular as a tourist destination for its many picturesque ruins in Fasil Ghebbi (the Royal Enclosure), from which the emperors once reigned.
-Near the city lie Fasilides’ Bath, home to an annual ceremony where it is blessed and then opened for bathing; the Qusquam complex, built by Empress Mentewab; the eighteenth century Ras Mikael Sehul’s Palace and the Debre Berhan Selassie Church.
+The modern city of Gondar is a popular tourist destination for its many picturesque ruins in Fasil Ghebbi (the Royal Enclosure), from which the emperors once reigned.
+Near the city lie Fasilides’ Bath, home to an annual ceremony where it is blessed and then opened for bathing; the Qusquam complex, built by Empress Mentewab; the eighteenth-century Ras Mikael Sehul’s Palace and the Debre Berhan Selassie Church.

 Downtown Gondar shows the influence of the Italian occupation of the late 1930s.